2023 Wichita mayoral election

 The 2023 Wichita mayoral election was held on November 7, 2023, to elect the mayor of Wichita, Kansas.
 The election is required to be non-partisan, but most candidates are known to be affiliated with political parties.
 Incumbent Democratic mayor Brandon Whipple unsuccessfully ran for re-election to a second term, losing to registered Libertarian candidate Lily Wu.

-Former TV news anchor Lily Wu finished first in the primary election, with Whipple narrowly defeating Republican city councilor Brian Frye to secure the second spot in the general election.
-Wu was backed by numerous prominent Republicans in the general election, including former U.S. Secretary of State and U.S. Representative Mike Pompeo.
-Despite Lily Wu being a registered Libertarian, the Libertarian Party of Kansas declined to endorse Wu because of her being a registered Republican shortly before the election.
+Former TV news anchor Wu finished first in the primary election, with Whipple narrowly defeating Republican city councilor Brian Frye to secure the second spot in the general election.
+Wu was backed by numerous prominent Republicans in the general election, including former U.S. Secretary of State Mike Pompeo, who was a U.S. Representative for KS-4, which encompasses Wichita.
+Despite Wu being a registered Libertarian, the Libertarian Party of Kansas declined to endorse Wu because of her being a registered Republican shortly before the election.

 Without getting an endorsement from any political party, Wu pitched herself as a political outsider, while Whipple ran on his record.
 Wu defeated Whipple by a wide margin and became the first Asian-American and second female mayor in Wichita history.